srl-labs/srl-elk-lab/blog/srl-elk-lab.md

 # Background of the syslog story

 What really complements [guidelines][lab-repo] coming with lab repository is data flow and data transformation.
-Log events flows from SRL to Logstash, where messages undergo a transformation and futher feeded into Elasticsearch.
+Log events flows from SR Linux to Logstash, where messages undergo a transformation and futher feeded into Elasticsearch.

 ![Data Flow Diagram][data-flow-diagram]

-So, let's start from the syslog configuration on SRL.
-Basic logging configuration consists of specifying a source, filter and destination for log messages, which are coming from syslog facilities and SRL subsystems.
+So, let's start from the syslog configuration on SR Linux.
+Basic logging configuration consists of specifying a source, filter and destination for log messages, which are coming from syslog facilities and SR Linux subsystems.
 So, let's start from there.

 ```json title="SR Linux syslog configuration"
     {